djmorgan26/ContextVault/docs/archive/epics_features_stories.md

 ## Epic 11: Frontend Integration [P0]

-**Goal:** Build minimal React UI for authentication, vault management, and chat
+**Goal:** Build minimal Next.js UI for authentication, vault management, and chat

 **Timeline:** Week 4-5

 ### Feature 11.1: Authentication UI

 **User Story 11.1.1:** As a user, I want a "Sign In with Google" button that sends me through the OAuth flow so I can log in easily

 - **Acceptance Criteria:**
   - Button redirects to backend `/api/auth/google/login` endpoint
   - Handles OAuth callback and stores access_token + refresh_token securely